akshatbauskar27/akshatbauskar27/README.md

 <h3 align="center">A passionate Cyber security enthusiast </h3>

-- 👀 I’m interested in cyber security, bash scripting and python automation.
+- 👀 I’m interested in Cyber security, Bash scripting and Python automation.
 - 🌱 I’m currently working on HTB.
 - 📫 How to reach me ...